The Health Benefits of Rice Milk

 The water you cook rice in can be a great beauty supplement that helps soothe skin irritations and acts as a natural toner.

-Rice milk, the water-based liquid that remains after cooking rice, has been gaining popularity in recent years.
+The benefits of rice milk, the water-based liquid that remains after cooking rice, have become more apparent in recent years.
 In addition to being good for your skin and hair, it also has health benefits that can treat certain problems like diarrhea.
 Rich in vitamins and minerals, rice milk helps ease nausea and vomiting, and even stimulates the production of breast milk.

 - Recommended for gastrointestinal problems like diarrhea, nausea, vomiting, etc.